cooper/juno/doc/technical/api/user.md

 * __$new_nick__ - nick to replace the current one.
 * __$new_nick_ts__ - _optional_, new nick TS. defaults to current time.

-Returns true if the nick was changed successfully.
+Returns the new nick TS if the nick was changed successfully.
 This can fail if it is invalid or already taken.
 Note that true is returned if the new nick is the same as it was already.

 ### $user->do_nick($new_nick, $new_nick_ts)